mrezasoltani/mrezasoltani.github.io/_pages/Course/module_3.md

     3. \\(k^{th}\\) Standardized Moment: \\(\overline{m} _k = \mathbb{E}\[(\frac{X-\mu_k}{\sigma_x})^k\] = \int _{x\in \mathcal{X}} (\frac{x-\mu_k}{\sigma_x})^k p(x)dx\\).
        - \\(Z=\frac{X-\mu_k}{\sigma_x}\\) is called the standard score or z-score.
        - With \\(k=1\\), we obtain the _skeness of a random variable.
-       - The skewness is positive for longer right tails (right skewed or positively skewed distribution) and negative for longer left tails (left skewed or negatively skewed distribution).
+       - The skewness is positive for longer right tails (right-skewed or positively skewed distribution) and negative for longer left tails (left-skewed or negatively skewed distribution).
        - A symmetric random variable has a zero skewness, but the opposite is not always true.
        - With \\(k=4\\), we obtain the _kurtosis_ of a distribution.
 Kurtosis is a measure, describing how the tails of a distribution differ from the tails of a normal distribution.
 There are three types of kurtosis: mesokurtic (Distributions with medium tails), leptokurtic (distributions with fat tails), and platykurtic (distributions with thin tails).
     5. \\(k^{th}\\) Sample Moment about \\(C\\): \\(\tilde{m} _k = \frac{1}{N}\sum _{i=1}^{n}(X_i-C)^k\\)